nozerobit/parrot-config/README.md

 ![image](https://user-images.githubusercontent.com/83516002/132793863-3fbb2e85-7f67-4058-93f7-ec30f1e36528.png)

 Once you have rebooted the machine, select bspwm as you desktop environment, enter your credentials and then login.

-4. Open zsh with Windows + Enter
+4. Open alacritty with Windows + Enter (if alacritty failed to compile then do * [this](#Possible-Alacritty-Error-This-may-not-apply-to-everyone).)

 ![image](https://user-images.githubusercontent.com/83516002/125389017-10b49d00-e390-11eb-9365-66a040522cac.png)

-Wait for powerlevel10K, this is done very quickly.
+5. Run `sudo su` to use the root user.

 ![image](https://user-images.githubusercontent.com/83516002/125377681-f1604480-e37c-11eb-90a2-04cb418a9c7a.png)